Actively Recruiting

 - Emergency patients

-- Severe ventricular dysfunction (ejection fraction <30%)
+- Severe ventricular dysfunction with ejection fraction less than 30%

 - Atrial fibrillation or need for oral anticoagulation

-- STS risk score >4%
+- STS risk score greater than 4%

 - Patient and/or family disagreement with the protocol